ROSEVARGHESE95/Airport-traffic-analysis-2025/README.md

 • Reduce delays and congestion

-Real-Time Decision Support System Your model can be integrated into an airport’s dashboard to:
+Real-Time Decision Support System  model can be integrated into an airport’s dashboard to:

 • Continuously predict today’s or tomorrow’s flight traffic